LabZhengLiu/PCDNF/README.md

 Our training set is from [PointFilter](https://github.com/dongbo-BUAA-VR/Pointfilter) and the normal information is computed by PCA.

 ## :link: Citation
-If you find this work helpful please consider citing it :
+If you find this work helpful please consider citing our [paper](https://ieeexplore.ieee.org/document/10173632) :
 ```
 @ARTICLE{10173632,
   author={Liu, Zheng and Zhao, Yaowu and Zhan, Sijing and Liu, Yuanyuan and Chen, Renjie and He, Ying},